SimonDarksideJ/SimonDarksideJ.github.io/_posts/2012-12-30-please-be-patent-while-we-sort-out-the-holiday-cheer.markdown

 - ramblings
 ---

-Things have been quiet recently what with the Holidays and all.
+Things have been quite recently what with the Holidays and all.
 In fact WordPress even gave me an early present when I updated they kindly reset my entire site back to it’s theme defaults, how nice of them.

 So the blog looks a big of a mess at the mo and my time is as tight as ever, so I’ll eventually get round to sorting it out.